 In lieu flowers please make donations in the name of Leyman I. Bott to either the Hernando DeSoto Historical Society, Shriners, or Bishop Museum.

-To send flowers to Leyman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Leyman Irvin Bott, please visit our floral store.

 Hernando DeSoto Historical Society